 1) BE READY FOR A FULL DAY

 You've paid for the market, so make sure you attend all day.
 The early bird catches the worm - often you'll get first choice of which position you want your stall to be in.
 I can't emphasise enough how much the right (or wrong) position can impact your sales.
 Even if your location is set in stone by the organisers, you will still have more time to sell to the early attendees.
 But get to know the organisers too and you'll soon find you can wiggle into better positions at future markets.

 Equally, it surprises me when stalls leave early.
 I was always the last to pack up and I would do it slowwwly, often making £100s more in sales after official closing time to the late attendees and those that have had a bit to drink!
 Make the most of the full day.

 Markets require a lot of energy too, so bring plenty of food and drink.
 You'll probably want to stand and engage with your customers so wear comfortable shoes.
-Potentially cardboard on the floor too, which can act as an insulator between the cold floor and your feet.
+Potentially cardboard on the floor too, which can act as an insulator between the cold floor and your feet during the winter months!
 Also make friends with your neighbours, especially if you're alone and need someone to keep an eye on your stall while you pop to the loo!

 It goes without saying to have a great display, but what does that actually mean?
 You want it to be visually appealing to force passers-by to stop in their tracks.
 It should be clear what you’re selling and what you’re about, and be original too!

 Use all the space available to you.
 Markets usually provide a table, but I always brought three extra to provide more depth and breadth.
 Consider adding some sort of shelving or stands to your table(s) to give height.
 Crates, ladders, Ikea units, buckets all work great on the floor in front of or to the side of your stand also.
 Washing lines to hang product up high can be fun too.
 And remember clear signage and pricing.
 Play around with different ideas!